-This plant community is dominated by Wyoming big sagebrush with reduced amounts of Indian ricegrass and other deep-rooted perennial bunchgrasses.
-Sandberg bluegrass, sand dropseed and bottlebrush squirreltail have increased in the understory.
+This plant community is dominated by Wyoming big sagebrush and shadscale saltbush with reduced amounts of bluebunch wheatgrass and other deep-rooted bunchgrasses.
+Sandberg bluegrass and bottlebrush squirreltail have increased in the understory.
 All deep-rooted bunchgrasses are typically in low vigor.
 Wyoming big sagebrush has increased.
+Shadscale saltbush is hedged.
 This state has developed due to improper grazing management and lack of fire.
-Some cheatgrass may have invaded the site.
+Some cheatgrass and medusahead may have invaded the site.